Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Happy employees often share their positive experiences with others, sometimes very publicly on company review websites.
 They also share their negative feedback, which can make it harder to attract and retain top talent.
 But there’s evidence that treating staff well can nurture brand advocates and contribute to a positive business reputation.

-Since corporate culture impacts productivity, satisfaction, and creativity, it can even influence the quality of products and services you offer.
+Since work culture impacts productivity, satisfaction, and creativity, it can even influence the quality of products and services you offer.
 Happier employees care deeply about their jobs and clients, enabling them to also provide better customer service.
 Interestingly, a 1-point increase in company rating correlates to a 1.3-point increase in customer satisfaction on average.

 Customers will never love a company until the employees love it first.